Building AI Agents for Product Teams: A Practical Guide

 We launched Milo last month.
 Early data suggests:

-~75% reduction in workload for repetitive, individual tasks (e.g., defining a ticket, answering a question)
+~75% reduction in workload for repetitive tasks (e.g., defining a ticket, answering a question).

-While Milo was designed for product management, the underlying model — codify workflows, embed governance, and integrate AI directly into systems — can apply across other functions.
+While Milo was built for product management, the underlying model — codify workflows, embed governance, and integrate AI directly into systems — applies across other functions as well.
 For instance:

 Customer success could generate tailored onboarding guides.

-Marketing could draft consistent, brand-aligned release messaging directly from product updates.
+Marketing could draft brand-aligned release messaging directly from product updates.

-The pattern is the same: when AI works inside well-defined frameworks, you can scale operationallly without diluting quality.
+The pattern is the same: when AI operates within well-defined frameworks and a managed repository of data, organizations can scale without compromising quality.

 Start with knowledge, not AI.
 Your agent is only as good as the information it has.

-Workflows > intelligence.
+Workflows matter as much as intelligence.
 The value comes from codifying best practices into repeatable processes.

-Integration drives productivity.
+Integration with tooling drives productivity.
 If your AI can’t act in your systems, it’s just an expensive search tool.

 Feedback loops matter.
 Build mechanisms for continuous improvement from day one.

-And there are other benefits.
-Creating Milo forced us to surface, formalize, and structure product information into a shared asset for the entire team — a foundation that strengthens the product team long before the AI gets involved.
+And there are benefits beyond AI.
+Building the tool forced us to surface and structure product information into a shared asset for the entire team, which strengthens the product function long before the AI gets involved.